basepipe/lumbermill_basic_training/manuscript/3-basic-navigation.md

-# The Magic File Browser
+# Lumbermill - The Magic File Browser

 Imagine you had a magical file browser.